Last date modified: 2026-Apr-02

 The Legend displays the choices associated with the selected field for the displayed email thread and assigns each choice a color.
 Coding highlighting for this field will remain as you navigate the email thread.
 Navigating to other email thread groups with the Coding Highlight enabled will update the legend with the choices coded for the new thread.

-• You can also hover over any email to view highlighted coding for duplicate spares or any attachments (see Using the email icon tooltip window).
-Any email where the coding highlighting for its duplicate spares or attachments does not match displays a red exclamation point icon in the top left corner ( ).
-Email thread visualization always shows the coding highlight for the primary document.
+• You can hover over any email to view highlighted coding for duplicate spares or any attachments.
+For more information, see Using the email icon hover tooltip.
+Any email where the coding highlighting for its duplicate spares or attachments does not match displays a red exclamation point icon in the top left corner.

 • Colors chosen for the highlighted field choices are assigned automatically.
 When a field choice is highlighted for the first time, a color is associated with that choice and will remain associated with that choice as you view coding highlight for other email thread groups.
-If you want to change the color that is associated with a choice, refer to Changing the color associated with a coding choice.
+If you want to change the color that is associated with a choice, see Changing the color associated with a coding choice.

 Changing the color associated with a coding choice

 Colors are assigned as a field and its choices are being visualized in the Email Thread Visualization.
 The choices visualized are assigned colors in the order shown in the table below.
-As new choices on that same field are visualized, then they are assigned the next color in the order shown.
+As new choices on that same field are visualized, they are assigned the next color in the order shown.

 Order